 A prompt gamma-ray analysis system has been always installed for the detection of boron-10 concentrations in the blood for boron neutron capture therapy and the samples for the basic researches.
-In 2006, this system was tentatively closed due to the temporary shutting down of the KUR.

 13) E-4: Low Temperature Loop

 In order to obtain basic information on the radiation damage properties of various materials, a low-temperature irradiation facility is placed in the E-4 hole.
 This facility can control the irradiation temperatures to be between 10K and 400K under the maximum operating power of the KUR.
 The maximum fast-neutron flux is $4.8 \times 10^{11}$ n/cm/s in the irradiation chamber.